Fan-Karwanta/my_pokeDex/README.md

 # Pokedex
 # Html, CSS and JavaScript
+# I used PokeAPI to this to access each respective pokemon information.
+# This Project opened me up to API

 Project By - Fan Karwanta
 My Portfolio Website : https://fankarwanta.com
-I utilized an API here